astrohart/MFR/MFR.File.Stream.Providers.Interfaces/README.md

 | pathname | [System.String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') | (Required.)
 A [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') that contains the fully-qualified
 pathname of a file on which you think a stream might be open. |

-<a name='M-MFR-File-Stream-Providers-Interfaces-IFileStreamProvider-OpenStreamFor-System-String-'></a>
+<a name='M-MFR-File-Stream-Providers-Interfaces-IFileHostProvider-OpenStreamFor-System-String-'></a>
 ### OpenStreamFor(pathname) `method`

 ##### Summary

-Opens a object, represented by a object instance, on the text file having the specified `pathname`.
+Opens a file stream, represented by a [FileHost](#T-MFR-File-Hosts-FileHost 'MFR.File.Hosts.FileHost') instance, on the text file having the specified `pathname`.

 ##### Returns